Are you currently planning a trip to Costa Rica?

 It can seem a bit tough and a bit unwelcoming at first, but you will soon see beyond that gruff image.

-If you can stay in a place like Casa del Parque you’ll easily meet others to hang out with.
+If you can stay in a place like Casa del Parque which is a family ran hostel, you’ll find it easy to meet other travelers to hang out with.

 Just always keep your hands in your pockets: like most major cities, some people are not afraid to see what you’ve brought with you.